HeardLibrary/workshops/spring2016.md

 ####Friday, February 19
 *Carla Beals and Ed Warga*

 * Participants will learn how to build digital exhibits using the [Omeka](http://omeka.org/) content management system.
 Omeka can be used for a variety of projects including digital archives, exhibits, and collections; digital humanities projects; course sites;  and student projects.
 This workshop offers: examples of digital collections built on the Omeka platform; hands on experience building a digital collection in Omeka; and ideas for web hosting.

-###Digital Curation with Pinterest and History Pin - Mary Anne (2/26)
+###Digital Curation with Pinterest and History Pin - Mary Anne
+####Friday, February 26
+*Mary Anne Caton*

+* DESCRIPTION NEEDED

-###Markup Languages for Digital Humanities – Suellen and Cliff (3/18)
+###Markup Languages for Digital Humanities
+####Friday, March 18
+*Cliff Anderson & Suellen Stringer-Hye*

+* Developing digital editions of scholarly texts requires the use of various so-called 'markup languages.'
+In this session, we'll introduce you to two key markup languages: the [Text Encoding Initiative (TEI)](http://www.tei-c.org/index.xml) and the [Journal Article Tagging Suite (JATS)](http://jats.nlm.nih.gov/).
+You will also learn how to mark up a document in both languages using the [oXygen XML editor](https://www.oxygenxml.com/).

 ###Fundamentals of Cartography
 ####Friday, March 25